 Dependents may NOT volunteer to do research in laboratories, libraries or on computers, assist with patient care, perform general administrative or secretarial duties.
 These are all examples of positions for which people are normally hired and paid as an employee.
 The USCIS strictly forbids this type of activity on the part of dependents unless the person is eligible and authorized for employment.
-The U.S. Department of Labor considers this using unpaid foreign labor to displace U.S. workers and a violation of fair labor standards.
+The U.S. Department of Labor considers this using unpaid foreign labor to displace U.S. workers and it is a violation of the Fair Labor Standards Act.